 What is email certification?

-At BadsenderWe like this challenger!
+At BadsenderWe like to challenge ourselves!
 After a first round on campaign statisticsMarion Duchatelet gave me another appointment on a subject about which she had a lot of questions...
 Email certification (or accreditation services)!
 As with the first topic, I asked her to formulate 5 questions - which I think will be of interest to some of you.
 Please note, however, that this is just my opinion on the subject, as some of you may have a different view of email certification.

 Q01: Séb, what is an accreditation service and what is it for?